Coupler Position Optimization and Channel Estimation for Flexible Coupler Antenna Aided Multiuser Communication: Conclusions

 \section{Conclusions}

-We have proposed a distributed FC antenna array that enables mechanical beamforming through passive coupler repositioning around fixed active antennas, supported by a distributed architecture with local LPUs and a CPU.
-We have also investigated pilot-assisted centralized and distributed channel estimation solutions for the FC array.
-Simulation results validate the performance of the proposed FC array and channel estimation algorithms compared with benchmark schemes.
-In the proposed FC array, reconfigurable passive coupler positioning provides a cost-effective way to enhance communication performance without the need to add more RF chains.
-Moreover, the compact form factor and small footprint of the FC array make it particularly appealing for devices with stringent size, weight, and power (SWAP) constraints.
-For the future work, we will apply the proposed FC array to support diverse applications and services, such as being mounted on unmanned aerial vehicles (UAVs) with limited payload in the low-altitude economy.
-Beyond communications, we will investigate FC-enabled target sensing to achieve a more favorable sensing-communication tradeoff in integrated sensing and communication (ISAC) systems.
+We have proposed a distributed FCA array that enables mechanical beamforming through passive coupler repositioning around fixed active antennas, supported by a distributed architecture with local LPUs and a CPU.
+We have also investigated pilot-assisted centralized and distributed channel estimation solutions for the FCA array.
+Simulation results validate the performance of the proposed FCA array and channel estimation algorithms compared with benchmark schemes.
+In the proposed FCA array, reconfigurable passive coupler positioning provides a cost-effective way to enhance communication performance without the need to add more RF chains.
+Moreover, the compact form factor and small footprint of the FCA array make it particularly appealing for devices with stringent size, weight, and power (SWAP) constraints.
+For the future work, we will apply the proposed FCA array to support diverse applications and services, such as being mounted on unmanned aerial vehicles (UAVs) with limited payload in the low-altitude economy.
+Beyond communications, we will investigate FCA-enabled target sensing to achieve a more favorable sensing-communication tradeoff in integrated sensing and communication (ISAC) systems.